Powerful inaction, conspicuous absence, bountiful void

 “...the skilful leader subdues the enemy’s troops without any fighting; he captures their cities without laying siege to them; he overthrows their kingdom without lengthy operations in the field...”
 [22]

 “What the ancients called a clever fighter is one who not only wins, but excels in winning with ease.
-13. He wins his battles by making no mistakes.
-12. Hence his victories bring him neither reputation for wisdom nor credit for courage.”
-[23]

 Did you ever consider that the really great victories of the past may have been won by anonymous geniuses able to diffuse danger before it arose and to make enemies fall without battle?
 People who treated great evil when it was still minute and hardly perceptible?
-That History does not remember those great rulers who avoided war and catastrophe early, before they grew grave enough to be perceived by the public?
-Good news are no news.

 "As for him who is highest,